hhuslamlab/website/docs/latex_guide.md

 \end{document}
 ```
 This is where the actual writing is happening.
 If you are using templates and have a hard time navigating the structure, make sure you find where `\begin{document}` and `\end{document}` are located at least.
-Any kind of writing which is not included inside of the `document environment` (eg. as a `reference`), will not show up in your final product and is very likely to cause an error if it is not any type of formatting setting.
+Any kind of writing which is not included inside of the `document environment`(eg. with[`\input{}`](#Content-across-multiple-files)), will not show up in your final product and is very likely to cause an error if it is not any type of formatting setting.

 You will see the command `\maketitle` being used here first.
 This command is using the information from `\title{This is a title}`,`\author{Anh Kim N.}` and `\date{December 2022}` we have provided in the `preamble`.